Crimes Against Humanity and War Crimes Act (S.C. 2000, c. 24) [Link]

 As it pertains to this case, the evidence unerringly suggests my cognitive liberty was compromised through technological means consistent with UN HCR reports A/HRC/57/61 and A/HRC/58/58.
 The characteristics of the proceedings, which are glaring, also allow such an inference concerning public stakeholders (R. v.
 Villaroman, 2016 SCC 33, [2016] 1 S.C.R.
 1000 at paragraphs 35, 41, 56).
 The AI-assisted contractors shown on the site demonstrate coordination and the algorithmic delivery of relevant messaging timestamped to milestones.
 Police have ignored binding performance standards as defined in the case law (here) consistently and across agencies.
 These are not isolated issues, and the effects are murderous.
 By mid-2022, it became reasonably apparent that my biometric data was available to bad actors in the dark web.

-How would you begin talking about that?
-I mean, how could you prove something like that?
+How would you begin talking about a case of covert human experimentation like that?
+I mean, how might it be proven?

 The details description is on my Testimony page (here), and also the BCI page (here).
 I sold my newly renovated home that I had intended to live in for the foreseeable future, along with most of my belongings, and made four coast-to-coast trips by car in support of a shareholder dispute that I had already retained a BC law firm to manage on my behalf remotely.
 I then returned to BC two weeks after the 2021 shareholder matter was closed, without any discernible plan, on the basis that it seemed as though the matter was unresolved.